On equivariant and invariant topological complexity of smooth $\mathbb{Z}/p$-spheres: Preliminaries

 \textit{Topological complexity} of $X$, denoted $TC(X)$, is the least integer $k\geq 1$ such that there exists an open cover of $X \times X$ by $k$ sets which admit motion planners.
 Clearly, a necessary condition for $TC(X)$ to be finite is path-connectedness of~$X$.

-Topological complexity is well-known to be invariant under homotopy equivalences.
+Topological complexity is well known to be invariant under homotopy equivalences.
 It is straightforward to see that a ``global'' motion planner on $X$ exists if and only if $X$ is contractible or, in other words, $TC(X)=1$ if and only if $X$ is contractible.
 Furthermore, Grant, Lupton and Oprea proved:

 \begin{thm}[{\cite[Corollary 3.5]{Grant2013}}] Let $X$ be a path-connected CW-complex with finitely many cells in each dimension.
 Then $TC(X)=2$ if and only if $X$ is homotopy equivalent to an odd-dimensional sphere. \end{thm}